Frequently Asked Questions

 What athletic opportunities are available?

 BCA is a member of the Independent School Conference.
 Athletic opportunities are available for 3rd - 8th grade students and include volleyball, cross country, soccer, basketball, cheerleading and track.
-Refer to the Athletics page for more information.

-Are co-curricular activities available?
+Are extracurricular activities available?

 Summer care is also available for children ages Pre-K3 and Pre-K4 with operating hours of 6:30 a.m to 6 p.m. each weekday.
 Hours for infants, Pre-K1 and Pre-K2 continue year-round, also 6:30 a.m. to 6 p.m., closed only for major holidays.